2 min read

 Q. 3 - If you are not currently using AI, or have limited your use, what is keeping you from using AI?

-A. 3 - The overwhelming majority of respondends expressed concerns with the accuracy and reliability of the output (the hallucination problem) or with the privacy and security of the tool.
+A. 3 - The overwhelming majority of respondents expressed concerns with the accuracy and reliability of the output (the hallucination problem) or with the privacy and security of the tool.
 Two notable additional reasons shared included no perceived need for these tools and no idea how to use them.
 Here is a word cloud covering a number of responses.

 Q. 4 - How strongly are you considering using AI in the future?